basherr/PHP-Design-Patterns/README.md

 - Please run `composer test` and make sure all tests are passing
 - Create a PR agains the master branch

+Please feel free to contribute and create pull requests.

 # Console Commands
 The only console command available for creating tests is: